osuosl/timesync/source/api.rst

 .. note::

-    In the case of a malformed object sent in the request, or a foreign key (such as project on a time) that does not point to a valid object, a Malformed Object or Object Not Found or error (respectively) will be returned, validation will return immediately, and the object will not be saved.
+    In the case of a malformed object sent in the request, or a foreign key (such as project on a time) that does not point to a valid object, a Malformed Object, Object Not Found or error (respectively) will be returned, validation will return immediately, and the object will not be saved.

 ----